albertoggago/gettingAndCleaningData/README.md

 Using the information of vars, creating a codebook describing each var.

 Download the file as a csv.
-Codebook "codebook_dfFinal.csv" are included into project I´d rather user the information of each var because it can help in the maintenance.
+Codebook "codebook_dfFinal.csv" are included into project.

+I´d rather user the information of each var because it can help in the maintenance.